 As a reward for hitting their Golden Ticket target, 6A chose to take part in a 'bake-off' style challenge.
 All the children seemed to enjoy it immensely and the judges, Mary berry and Paul Hollywood were also very pleased to take part!

-PE: 6J are currently learning about American football while 6A are honing their (British) football skills.
+PE: 6J are currently learning about American football while 6A are honing their netballl skills.

-RE: Our RE question this term is- Who was Gandhi?
-How did Hinduism affect his thoughts?
+RE: Our RE question this term is- Who or what is the Guru Granth Sahib?

-ICT: The children be using computers to research their product for Mini-Enterprise.
+ICT: The children be using computers to expand their coding skills.